 The Pojiao Formation can be subdivided into two sections [23].
-The lower section $(D_1p^1)$ can be divided into three beds from bottom to top, as follows: the first bed is quartz schist and siliceous dolomite; the second is quartz schist mixed with siliceous rocks; the third is carbonaceous mica schist and quartz mica schist.
-The upper section $(D_1p^2)$ can be divided into four beds from bottom to top, as follows: the first bed is thick bedded siliceous rocks sandwiched between banded quartz schist; the second is quartz schist and siliceous dolomite interspersed with banded siliceous rocks; the third is siliceous dolomite interspersed with siliceous rock; the fourth is quartzite mica schist with quartz schist, locally sandwiched with thin siliceous bands, and locally contains striped pyrite.
+The lower section (D_1p^1) can be divided into three beds from bottom to top, as follows: the first bed is quartz schist and siliceous dolomite; the second is quartz schist mixed with siliceous rocks; the third is carbonaceous mica schist and quartz mica schist.
+The upper section (D_1p^2) can be divided into four beds from bottom to top, as follows: the first bed is thick bedded siliceous rocks sandwiched between banded quartz schist; the second is quartz schist and siliceous dolomite interspersed with banded siliceous rocks; the third is siliceous dolomite interspersed with solution solution is quartz schist; the second is quartz schist, locally sandwiched with thin siliceous bands, and locally contains striped pyrite.